cysouw/diathesis/text/c07_participle.md

 - ^* Er bekommt das Auto schon lange repariert.
 :::

 The tense-oriented participle constructions are listed in [@next].
 All others are perfect-oriented.
 The actual time reference of tense-oriented participle constructions depends on the marking of the light verb.
-Normally (except for the *haben/sein* Perfekt), when the light verb is in the *Präsens*, then the construction has present/future time reference [@nnext a].
-Alternatively, when the light verb is marked as *Präteritum*, then the construction has past time reference and implies completion [@nnext b].
-The time reference of perfect-oriented constructions works slightly different.
-When the light verb is in the *Präsens* then the resulting state is still in effect at the time of utterance [@nnnext a].
-In contrast, with the light verb in the *Präteritum* the resulting state has come to an end [@nnnext b].

 ::: ex
 Major ~~tense-oriented~~ participle constructions: